the crusty italian bread recipe

 I found the perfect rustic Italian bread recipe, and the perfect tool (not propaedeutic but useful).

-The dough is a little hard-working, and you need time for leaven, as for any recipe for Italian bread (except for piadina).
+The dough is a little hard-working, and you need time for leaven, as for any Italian bread recipe (except for piadina).

 But it’s worth the effort.
 Especially if you use a stand mixer.